SabrinaEllenberger/HGT-Calculator/Help.md

 2: Start HGT Calculator by double-clicking the downloaded batch file [Start_HGT-Calculator**.bat**][bat]

-The batch file needs to be saved at the **same location** of your workspace as HGT-Calculator.jar and the file folder HGT-Calculator_lib.
+The batch file is included in HGT-Calculator.zip and needs to be saved at the **same location** of your workspace as HGT-Calculator.jar and the file folder HGT-Calculator_lib.
 This works only on Windows.

 3: Execute the file from the terminal